porkchop/EggDropProblem/README.md

 EggDropProblem
 ==============

-Egg drop problem solved in Java
+The classic building and bunch o' eggs dynamic programming problem solved in Java